-ESO does not sell max level characters tokens or any such ‘jump to end-game’ type mechanic and I can honestly say thank goodness for that!
+Elder Scrolls Online does not sell max level characters tokens or any such ‘jump to endgame’ type mechanic and I can honestly say thank goodness for that!
 Players need the time spent leveling (and practicing) to learn how to play the game properly.
 Whilst this provides depth to experienced players, it also makes it very hard for a new entrant to get to terms with how to succeed.

 Lots.
 And lots.
 Broadly speaking, there is a Player-Versus-Environment (PVE) and Player-Versus-Player (PVP) side to the game.
 Both of which has content for casual and hardcore end gamers.
 The group finder tool was added to help find other players to do dungeons and to enter PVP battlegrounds.

-ESO has both four player dungeons as well as trials for twelve person teams (both of which come in normal and veteran versions).
+Elder Scrolls Online has both four-player dungeons as well as trials for twelve-person teams (both of which come in normal and veteran versions).
 Arenas are longer endeavours that span over a number of stages with a boss to defeat at the end of each.
 Veteran trials and arenas also have scoreboards to show who truly is the best of the best plus weekly rewards for those that achieve the highest scores that week.

 These places are where some of the best gear drops and with the addition of transmutation, the farming for gear is no longer as painful.